hyprwm/hyprland-wiki/content/configuring/core/monitors/_index.md

 hl.monitor({ output = "name", reserved_area = { top = 10, bottom = 10, left = 0, right = 0 } })
 ```

-This stacks on top of the calculated reserved area (e.g. bars), but you may only use one of these rules per monitor in the config.
+This stacks on top of the calculated reserved area (e.g., bars), but you may only use one of these rules per monitor in the config.

 ## Default workspace